pierre-pretorius/nebulex/guides/learning/creating-new-adapter.md

     test/support/test_cache.ex:2: (module)
 ```

-Looks like our adapter needs to `Nebulex.Adapter` behaviour.
-Luckily, it's just
+Looks like our adapter needs to implement the `Nebulex.Adapter` behaviour.
-2 callback that we can copy from `Nebulex.Adapters.Nil`
+Luckily, it's just 2 callbacks that we can copy from `Nebulex.Adapters.Nil`

 ```elixir
 # lib/nebulex_memory_adapter.ex